lucas-giaco/k8s-pod-scheduling/README.md

 * Constraints against other pods: Allows rules about which pods can or cannot be co-located in a node

+At the time of writing we can only define two types of constraints:

+* `requiredDuringSchedulingIgnoredDuringExecution`: scheduler will **ensure** conditions listed under this spec are meet for the pod to be scheduled
+* `preferredDuringSchedulingIgnoredDuringExecution`: scheduler will **try** to meet the conditions listed under this spec but if it's not possible will allow to run the pod elsewhere.

+It's important to notice, as its name stands, that all these conditions are evaluated at scheduling time.
+Once the pod is running k8s won't try to meet this conditions anymore until the pod needs to be scheduled again.

 This feature consist on two types of affinity, node-affinity and pod-affinity.
 Let's take a look to both of them.